When utilizing modern matter management techniques, healthcare Legal Departments can run more efficiently, without overly complicated technology.

 - Risk management.
 Is your highly complex, most strategic work being handled by the right people?

 It’s possible to collect and crunch this data using spreadsheets or other tools.
 It’s possible, but you will lose thousands of hours (and perhaps your sanity).
-Matter management software for legal departments, like Xakia, makes it as simple as possible to assemble your inputs; information is collected for each matter in less than 30 seconds.
+Matter management software for legal departments, like Xakia, makes it as simple as possible to assemble your inputs.
+Information is collected for each legal matter in less than 30 seconds.
 Our legal operations software generates outputs automatically through dashboards and reports.

 According to the latest Altman Weil Chief Legal Officer Survey, over the past 12 months more than 40 percent of legal departments have started collecting and analyzing metrics to improve their efficiency; 38.3 percent of those already report a “significant improvement in performance.”
 Are you ready to join them with legal operations made simple?